Aquanty/rtd-hgs/docs/source/index.rst

 |

 | ``Scope:`` ``.grok`` ``.mprops``
-| -.3in

 #. **val** Specific heat capacity of the solid phase
    [L:math:`^2` T:math:`^{-2}` K:math:`^{-1}`].

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Specific heat capacity of solid

 Note that the density of the solid phase of the porous medium is now computed automatically from the bulk density and porosity.